mtrino/pbod/README.md

 PBOD: Personal Board of Directors

-PBOD is an intelligent, agentic orchestration framework designed to act as your personal "Chief of Staff."
-It decomposes complex, multi-domain queries into structured execution plans and autonomously routes tasks to specialized agents (e.g., Financial Accountants, RAG-enabled Researchers) to synthesize precise insights.
+PBOD is an intelligent, agentic orchestration framework that acts as your personal "Chief of Staff."
+Rather than a single chatbot, PBOD decomposes complex, multi-domain queries into structured execution plans, autonomously routing tasks to specialized agents (e.g., Financial Accountants, RAG-enabled Researchers) to synthesize precise insights.

-Architecture
+🧠 Architecture

-PBOD is built on a ReAct (Reasoning + Acting) loop leveraging LiteLLM and Cohere Command R+.
-Rather than a static pipeline, it utilizes a "Chief of Staff" Supervisor agent that performs structured JSON routing to coordinate specialized worker agents with access to modular, local tools.

-Key Components
+PBOD utilizes a Supervisor-Worker pattern built on a ReAct (Reasoning + Acting) loop.

-The Supervisor: An intelligent router that decomposes user queries into actionable, multi-step sub-tasks.
+The Supervisor: An intelligent router that breaks user queries into actionable, multi-step sub-tasks.

-Worker Agents: Specialized experts capable of performing tool-specific operations (Gmail, Vector DBs, Financial APIs).
+Worker Agents: Specialized experts capable of executing tool-specific operations (Gmail, Vector DBs, Financial APIs).

 Hybrid Search: Implements both Dense (vector) and Sparse (BM25) search for high-fidelity information retrieval.

-Native Orchestration: Built with pure Python orchestration for maximum control over the agent's thought process and reduced framework overhead.
+Native Orchestration: Built with pure Python orchestration for maximum control over reasoning chains and low framework overhead.

-Roadmap: The Path to Full Fledged AI Ready Assistants
+🚀 Roadmap: The Path to Full Autonomous Assistants

 We are actively evolving the PBOD framework.
-Our development roadmap includes:
+We track our development progress below:

 [ ] Observability & Explainability: Integration with Langfuse for full reasoning chains and cost analytics.